zecollokaris/Wildlife-Tracker/README.md

 - Application can Keep track of Engdangered animals, health, date of sighting, location age, identity number and number of animals.

 ## PRE-REQUISITES.

+A couple of things to get you started:

+1. Ensure you have [Java](https://java.com/en/download/) installed

+A simple way to install Java is using [sdkman](https://sdkman.io/).